Juan Felipe Herrera

 Over the past three decades, he has founded a number of performance ensembles, and has taught poetry, art, and performance in community art galleries and correctional facilities.
 He has taught at the University of Iowa Writers' Workshop and served as chair of the Chicano and Latin American Studies Department at CSU-Fresno.

 Herrera currently holds the Tomás Rivera Endowed Chair in the Creative Writing Department at UC Riverside.
 He is also director of the Art and Barbara Culver Center for the Arts, a new multimedia space in downtown Riverside, California.
 He was elected a Chancellor of the Academy of American Poets in 2011.
+In 2015, Herrera was named Poet Laureate of the United States.

 He is the father of five children, and lives in Fresno, California, with his partner, the poet and performance artist, Margarita Robles.